Hand Held Bidet vs. Toilet Paper

 The biggest drawback with that is that many people complain the recycled paper is not as soft, it can also cost more.
-But it you use the Hand Bidet Sprayer first you won’t have to feel bad about the small amount of toilet paper you may still use.
+But it you use the Hand Held Bidet first you won’t have to feel bad about the small amount of toilet paper you may still use.

 No top-selling household paper product uses recycled content, and activists believe that the industry prefers it that way — stocking store shelves with brands that compete over softness, a quality that comes from virgin tree fiber.

 “We know people care about the environment,” says Darby Hoover, an NRDC staffer, but many consumers still don't realize they have a choice.

 Recycled paper also can cost more because the market for it now is small.
 But what's the potential payback for switching?
 Seventh Generation, one of the largest recycledproducers, estimates that: